agency-quill/agency/documentation/responsive-grid.md

 You can find out more about the new elements and which old elements have been deprecated in the [Mozilla Developers Network (MDN) HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

 ### Media queries
 Media queries are `CSS` rules that are applied conditionally, based on some criteria.
-For responsive design the criteria being tested is the viewport width.
+For responsive design the criteria is the viewport width.

-So, if a viewport is `1024px` wide, the `CSS` in a media query based on a viewport width between `1012px` and `1279px` will be applied.
+If a viewport is `1024px` wide, the `CSS` in a media query specified for a viewport width that falls between `1012px` and `1279px` will be applied.

-This allows us to set up breakpoints where layouts match the width of the user's viewport.
+This allows us to set up breakpoints that align with the width of the user's viewport.
 For instance, an element that is designed to take up half of the screen on a desktop would have a `width: 50%;`.
 On a mobile device spanning half of the page would make the element too small, so the layout changes to two rows with a `width: 100%;`.

 Below is an example of managing the left and right padding for an element on a landscape-oriented tablet vs. a laptop.